Updated April 30, 2020

-Havana is on everyone’s “must visit” list for 2017 and beyond.
-There is a sense that perhaps Cuba’s unique charm will change before the expected onslaught of U.S. tourism assuming diplomatic relations continue to thaw.
-If you too want to make it to this beautiful capital city sooner rather than later, here are some tips to help you maximize your trip.
+Havana is on everyone’s “must visit” list this year.
+If you too want to visit Havana, this beautiful capital city sooner rather than later, here are some tips to help you maximize your trip.

 WHERE TO GO AND WHAT TO DO

 Havana has a wonderful array of Spanish influenced colonial buildings.
-Start your visit by diving into the old center of town, Habana Vieja (old Havana) and hitting the four main plazas or squares:
+Start your visit by diving into the old center of town, Habana Vieja (old Havana) and hitting the four main plazas or squares.
+You just can’t visit Havana without stopping here.

 • Plaza de Armas where you might find treasures at the daily flea markets selling everything from antiques to posters.